๐Ÿš€ Metrics Explorer Quickstart Guide

 Step 4: Analyze your results!

-First, let's look at the correlation tiles in this example from a real brand.
+Next, let's look at the correlation tiles in this example from a real brand.

-In this example, you can see that over the last 60 days, given a large first-touch lookback window, that 1st time revenue is very strongly positively related to Amazon Ad spend.
 To a lesser degree, there's a similar relationship with Facebook Ads spend.
 There's no correlation between revenue and spend on Neon Pixel, Google Ads, Or TikTok for this brand over this time period.
-What relationships exist in your dataset?

-Click the correlation tile of the most strongly correlated metric in your dataset.
 In the example, I would click the "Spend: Amazon - Ads and Organic" tile, as seen in this image.
 This changes "Spend: Amazon - Ads and Organic" into the primary metric, meaning all the other tiles now show their correlations to this metric instead of the original tile (Revenue 1st time.)

 As we can see, there's a very strong positive relationship between Revenue (1st time) and Amazon Ads spend.
-This direction of the relationship makes more sense to us as marketers, because we control the spend.

 This analysis suggests that increases in Amazon Ad spend will drive up first-time revenue.
-However, it doesn't guarantee that result: remember, correlation does NOT imply causation.
+However, it doesn't guarantee that result - remember, correlation does not imply causation.

 When interpreting correlations, be sure to examine every relationship from multiple angles, metrics, and perspectives.
 This helps to prevent you falling into the "correlation does not imply causation" fallacy and strengthens your analysis.
+It's good statistical practice!

 Step 6: Look at the charts to identify visual trends.

 In this visual, we can see a few strong outliers.
-The green line, the TikTok Spend, dropped to zero for several days in September.
+The green line, which represents TikTok Spend, dropped to zero for several days in September.
 This suggests that while there doesn't appear to be any relationship, the TikTok data isn't very consistent either.
 This is worth deeper analysis to understand how TikTok spend actually affects revenue.

-The Amazon spend, however, saw a huge spike around October 9.
-This could be an early Prime Day sale.
-This major success on that specific day could be enough to influence the whole analysis.
 When using Metrics Explorer, be sure to have access to the wider context of your marketing strategy.
 Know what product launches, promotional periods, or holidays might exist in your selected time range.
 This can help you limit confounding variables.

 Step 7: Save your view for easier access later.